Kerwood/linuxblog-xyz/src/posts/pomerium-kubernetes-single-sign-on/README.md

 - Create a base64 encoded string for the `COOKIE_SECRET` with `head -c32 /dev/urandom | base64 -w 0`.
 - Set the `IDP_PROVIDER` and `IDP_PROVIDER_URL`.
 - Set `IDP_CLIENT_ID` and `IDP_CLIENT_SECRET`.
-- Paste in the encoded policy string you created in the `POLICY` variable.
+- Paste in the encoded route string you created in the `ROUTES` variable.

 ```yaml{26-39}
 apiVersion: apps/v1